 Monkey in the middle, the beloved playground staple, extends beyond schoolyards into corporate networks, home desktops, and personal mobile devices in a not-so-fun way.
 Known as a monkey-in-the-middle or man-in-the-middle attack (MiTM), it’s a type of cybercrime that can happen to anyone.

-Here’s everything you need to know about mobile MiTM schemes specifically, how to identify when your mobile device is experiencing one, and how to protect your personally identifiable information (PII) and your device from cybercriminals.
+Here’s everything you need to know about MiTM schemes specifically, how to identify when your device is experiencing one, and how to protect your personally identifiable information (PII) and your device from cybercriminals.

 What Is a Man-in-the-Middle Mobile Attack?

 A man-in-the-middle attack, or MiTM attack, is a scheme where a cybercriminal intercepts someone’s online activity and impersonates a trusted person or organization.
-From there, the criminal may ask personal questions or attempt to get financial information; however, since the mobile device owner thinks they’re communicating with someone with good intentions, they give up these details freely.
+From there, the criminal may ask personal questions or attempt to get financial information; however, since the device owner thinks they’re communicating with someone with good intentions, they give up these details freely.

 MiTM is an umbrella term that includes several cybercrime tactics, such as:

 - IP spoofing.
 In this scheme, a criminal squeezes their way between two communicating parties by hiding their true IP address.
 (An IP address is the unique code assigned to each device that connects to the internet.)
 For example, the criminal may eavesdrop on a conversation between a bank representative and a customer.
-The criminal will pretend to be either party, gaining confidential financial information or giving incorrect banking details to receive wire transfers to their own bank account.
+The criminal will pretend to be either party, gaining confidential financial information or giving incorrect banking details to route wire transfers to their own bank account.

 How Can You Identify a MiTM Mobile Attack?

 The most common giveaway of a MiTM attack is a spotty internet connection.
 If a cybercriminal has a hold on your device, they may disconnect you from the internet so they can take your place in sessions or steal your username and password combination.